 The worst-case scenario is that you’ll wait up to three years for reimbursement.

 You must file a tax return for the year your system is placed online, and you’ll have to wait 4.5 months after that year ends to file your tax return.
-Once filed, it could take up to a year or even 1.5 years to receive the direct payment.
-Depending on when you installed your system, that could be up to three years of waiting, which can understandably create financial challenges.
+Once filed, it may take up to 1.5 years to receive the direct payment.
+Depending on when you installed your system, you may be waiting up to three years, which can understandably create financial challenges.

-The good news is that several financing companies are working on bridge financing options to help in this scenario.
+The good news is that several financing companies are offering bridge financing options to support this scenario.
 Learn more about an option offered by CollectiveSun in the video below.

 Using Solar Energy to Boost Your Non-profit Organization

-Solar energy is an easy way to do an otherwise difficult thing: reduce a fixed cost.
-By owning your own source of free electricity, you can drastically cut a monthly bill for decades.
+Solar energy is an easy way to reduce a fixed cost.
+By owning your own source of free electricity, you can drastically cut your monthly bill for decades.

-However, it does require an upfront investment, and the direct pay option greatly reduces the amount needed.
+However, it does require an upfront investment, and the direct pay option significantly reduces the required upfront payment.

 Take advantage of this cost-saving incentive for the federal government and take control of your energy costs with a solar energy system.